 Search Engine Optimization (SEO) is the process of making changes to your site that will help it rank higher on search engines like Google and Bing.

-WordPress is one of the best platforms when it comes to SEO.
+WordPress is one of the best platforms when it comes to SEO, and both WordPress.com and WordPress.org offer the same high-quality SEO tools.
 Given it powers a third of online sites, search engines trust WordPress – meaning that just by using it, you have a head start on other lesser-known brands.

 WordPress will create sitemaps and send them to Google, so it’s easier for the search engine to read – or ‘crawl’ – your site and understand what it’s about.

-However, similar to ecommerce, you’ll need to install third party plugins if you want advanced SEO control.
+Similar to ecommerce functionalities, you’ll need to install third party plugins if you want advanced SEO control.

 Yoast is renowned as one of the best SEO plugins for WordPress, and comes with a whole bunch of features than can help your site shoot up the rankings.